Rezovo (river): Geography

 The source of the Rezovo is in the Turkish part of the Strandzha mountain range at an altitude of 666 m east of the town of Kofçaz under the name of Paspalderesi, which is considered its main stem.
 It flows in southeastern direction until the Armağan Reservoir and then turns east until the confluence with the river Velika at an altitude of 291 m, which is considered the beginning of the river proper.
-The Rezovo then bends north and in 3 m reaches the Bulgaria–Turkey border at the mouth of its left tributary the Delievska reka some 8 km south of the town of Malko Tarnovo.
+The Rezovo then bends north and in 3 km reaches the Bulgaria–Turkey border at the mouth of its left tributary the Delievska reka some 8 km south of the town of Malko Tarnovo.
 From there the river forms the frontier between the two countries, flowing in general eastern direction in a deep meandering valley covered with dense oak forests.
 It flows into the Black Sea at the Bulgarian village of Rezovo.
 That location constitutes the southernmost point of the Bulgarian Black Sea Coast and the northernmost point of the Turkish one.

 The Rezovo drainage basin covers a territory of 739 km^{2}, of which 555 km^{2} are in Turkey, and 184 km^{2} in Bulgaria.
 It borders the basins of the Veleka to the north; the Maritsa to the southwest along the crest of the Strandzha, and those of several small rivers flowing directly into the Black Sea to the south.
 The Rezovo has strong inter- and intra-annual variability.
 High water is in January–April; during that period the river receives 64% of its annual discharge.
 Low water is in late summer, with only 6% of the annual waterflow running in July–September.
 The climate is transitional Mediterranean under the influence of the three nearby seas, the Black, Marmara and Aegean Seas.
 Maximum rainfall is in November-December; the minimum is in August.
 Temperatures rarely fall below freezing in winter.

 The river flows through a sparsely populated region in Kırklareli Province of Turkey and Burgas Province of Bulgaria.
 There are only three villages along its course, Geçitağzı and Dereköy in the upper reaches in Turkey, and Rezovo at the mouth in Bulgaria's Tsarevo Municipality.